apache/doris/docs/en/docs/admin-manual/data-admin/restore.md

 1. CREATE REPOSITORY

    Create a remote repository path for backup or restore.
 This command needs to use the Broker process to access the remote storage.
 Different brokers need to provide different parameters.
-For details, please refer to [Broker documentation](../../advanced/broker.md), or you can directly back up to support through the S3 protocol For the remote storage of AWS S3 protocol, please refer to [Create Remote Warehouse Documentation](../../sql-manual/sql-reference/Data-Definition-Statements/Backup-and-Restore/CREATE-REPOSITORY.md )
+For details, please refer to [Broker documentation](../../advanced/broker.md), or you can directly back up to support through the S3 protocol For the remote storage of AWS S3 protocol, directly back up to HDFS, please refer to [Create Remote Warehouse Documentation](../../sql-manual/sql-reference/Data-Definition-Statements/Backup-and-Restore/CREATE-REPOSITORY.md )

 2. RESTORE